xenify-io/litepaper/README.md

 Xenify introduces an innovative approach to burn fee discounts that aims to promote fairness and prevent manipulation.
 By implementing a carefully designed burn fee calculation, the protocol effectively curbs unfair practices where users strategically time transactions to maximise their rewards or incentives.

-The Burn Fee (BF) calculation includes time-weighted factors known as the Time Coefficient (FC) and the Batch Coefficient (BC), which help determine the fee needed to execute the burn function based on the value of batches being burned.
-The burn fee discount that you obtain will be dependent on the Time Coefficient (FC) and the Batch Coefficient (BC) that is applicable when you are burning during a cycle.
+The Burn Fee (BF) calculation includes time-weighted factors known as the Time Coefficient (TC) and the Batch Coefficient (BC), which help determine the fee needed to execute the burn function based on the value of batches being burned.
+The burn fee discount that you obtain will be dependent on the Time Coefficient (TC) and the Batch Coefficient (BC) that is applicable when you are burning during a cycle.
 Both coefficients are time-weighted, decreasing throughout the daily cycle.
 This means the effective discount that you obtain will vary depending on when you decide to burn during a cycle.

 To initiate the burn function on Xenify, users must have a sufficient wallet balance of native chain tokens that meets or exceeds the amount required for the Burn Fee.
 The protocol will calculate the Burn Fee (BF) using the formula below:

 <br>

 $$
-BF = (FC \times VB) \times (1 - (NB \times BC))
+BF = (TC \times VB) \times (1 - (NB \times BC))
 $$

 <br>